deponian/logalize/readme.md

     # each next regexp is added to the previous one
     # and together they form a complete regexp for the whole string
     - regexp: (--- )
-      # . . . . .
+      name: dashes
     - regexp: ([[:xdigit:]]{32})
-      # . . . . .
+      name: hash
     # full regexp for this whole example is:
     # ^(\d\d\d )(--- )([[:xdigit:]]{32})$
 ```

 You can find built-in `formats` [here](builtins/logformats).
 If you want to customize them or turn them off completely, overwrite the corresponding values in your `logalize.yaml`.
+See [Customization](#customization) section below for more details.

 ### Patterns